NAKULMAK05/AstroBuddy/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ---
-AstroBuddy AI: Empowering lives through the fusion of astrology and technology.
+AstroBuddy AI: Empowering lives through the fusion of astrology and technology